BenoAbarcaS/Cryptography--Fundamentals-and-Applications/Readme.md

 ## **0. Practical Examples**

-All the practical examples to see will be available in the repository as well as in a single **Google Collab** file.
+All the practical examples to see will be available in the repository as well as in a single **Google Colab** file.
 You can access them through **[this link](https://colab.research.google.com/drive/1YcJKbu3w18cmb7xH8x0DhmLPBQudPtY9?usp=sharing)**.

 ---